Kanye West delivered meandering responses to Jimmy Kimmel

 "I mean, you’ve so famously and so powerfully said George [W.] Bush doesn’t care about black people.
 It makes me wonder what makes you think that Donald Trump does — or any people at all?"

-The a camera focused on West, whose gaze, aimed high, became still, and whose arms were folded.
+Then a camera focused on West, whose gaze, aimed high, became still, and whose arms were folded.
 No words emerged for a beat or two, and there was nervous laughter from the studio audience.
-Kimmel rescued the interview by saying, "Why don’t we take a break … "
+Kimmel rescued the interview by saying, "Why don’t we take a break … " Watch the moment at 11:00 in this YouTube official clip.

+On Friday evening the president tweeted his gratitude for the supportive words that did come out of West's mouth during the interview.

+"Thank you to Kanye West and the fact that he is willing to tell the TRUTH," he stated.
+"One new and great FACT - African American unemployment is the lowest ever recorded in the history of our Country.
+So honored by this.
+Thank you Kanye for your support.
+It is making a big difference!"

+Trump has often taken credit for an African-American unemployment rate that has been declining since the administration of President Barack Obama, who helped to cut the figure in half.

-The host tried to lighten the mood after the break by nixing any Trump talk and speaking about the fashion choices West has made for his children.
+Back on the show, Kimmel ultimately nixed talk of Trump by changing the subject to the fashion choices West has made for his children.
 But soon the rapper, who recently released the album, "Ye," returned to wandering remarks in which he spoke about murder, a topic of one of the new album's tracks, and suicide.

 "People are so afraid to face what we're actually dealing with," West said. " ...
 We want to put a patina on it and not face it."